FEALAC Forum

 25 August 2011 Buenos Aires, Argentina

-At the 5th Foreign Ministers’ Meeting held in Buenos Aires, Argentina (2011), member countries adopted the 「Buenos Aires Declaration」 which includes reform of the global governance mechanism, plans to strengthen cooperation between FEALAC and regional economic and financial institutions such as ECLAC, IDB, ADB, ESCAP among others, and establishment of the Vision Group whose function is to provide FEALAC’s mid to long-term goals and strategies for implementation.
+At the 5th Foreign Ministers’ Meeting in Buenos Aires, Argentina, Member Countries adopted the Buenos Aires Declaration, which addressed the reform of global governance mechanisms and outlined plans to strengthen cooperation between FEALAC and regional economic and financial institutions, including ECLAC, IDB, ADB, and ESCAP.
+The Meeting also established the Vision Group to provide mid- to long-term goals and strategic guidance for FEALAC.

 Image